StephenNeate/just-PHP-snippets/README.md

-omg-not-a-framework
+just some PHP snippets
 ===================

-A collection of PHP snippets that I use and have used over the years that just make life simple for when you are not using a framework that has everything including the kitchen sink.
+A collection of PHP snippets (functions and classes) that I use and have used over the years that just make life simple for when you are not using a framework that has everything including the kitchen sink.

 Will slowly build to this list over time or if I feel aggravated and need to do something other than the daily grind.